All Episodes

 I think the possibility exists.

-I think the fact that the president, you know, look what he's done so far in just the the last eight months.
+I think the fact that the president, you know, look what he's done so far in just the last eight months.

 He's got he's he played a part in seven massive uh peace deals that have taken place.

-I think you know, two of the biggest are India and Pakistan.
+I think, you know, two of the biggest are India and Pakistan.

 You know, tensions were flaring up.

-He got involved, and they he helped simmer that down.
+He got involved and they he helped simmer that down.

-Israel Iran, 12 days.
+Israel-Iran, 12 days.

 I don't think anybody would have thought that would have ended in 12 days.

-He was active and involved in that too, and in the process also took out their nuclear sites.
+He was active and involved in that too, and in the process, also took out their nuclear sites.

 Rwanda, the Congo, Serbia, Kosovo, Thailand, Cambodia.